 Denial of claims is considered a contractual issue between the MCO and the provider.
 Providers must contact the MCO directly.
 The Maryland Insurance Administration refers MCO billing disputes to MDH.
-MDH may assist providers in contacting the appropriate representative at [MCO] but MDH cannot compel [MCO] to pay claims that [MCO] administratively denied.
+MDH may assist providers in contacting the appropriate representative at University of Maryland Health Partners but MDH cannot compel University of Maryland Health Partners to pay claims that University of Maryland Health Partners administratively denied.